Teachings of Falun Gong: On science

+Similarly, scholar David A. Palmer writes that Falun Gong teachings warns that "modern science is an extra-terrestrial plot" and that practitioners should avoid it.
+Instead, practitioners are encouraged to devote themselves to Zhuan Falun, which Falun Gong recommends reading daily.
+Palmer notes that Falun Gong presents Li's teachings as the "higher law" that makes both traditional religion and modern science redundant.

 David Ownby writes that one of Li Hongzhi's "favorite themes" of discussion involves modern science.
 He states that a significant aspect of what makes Falun Gong appealing, especially to Chinese intellectuals, lies in “its promise to wed modern science to Chinese traditions.”
 Li both appreciates “what modern science has accomplished” and recognizes “its limitations".
+Ownby elaborates;

+Again and again in his lectures, he returns to the limitations of the scientiﬁc paradigm and the blind arrogance of the world scientiﬁc community.
+Not that Li’s vision is antiscientiﬁc or necessarily antimodern in the way that, say, some Mennonites’ world views might be understood to be.
+On the contrary, Li claims to speak the language of modern science and seems quite content that his followers take advantage of all that modern science has to offer—indeed, without modern telecommunications, most notably the Internet, Falun Gong most certainly would not have achieved its present form.

-Ownby says that Li often "returns to the limitations of the scientific paradigm and the blind arrogance of the world scientific community", at the same time without imparting an explicitly antiscientific or antimodern message.
-Without the internet for example, Ownby opines, "Falun Gong most certainly would not have achieved its present form."
-Instead, Li's teaching is directed toward attempting to show that "Falun Gong offers the sole avenue toward genuine understanding of the true meaning of the universe, which he often labels the 'Buddha Fa'."
+Ownby noted that Li's teachings is directed toward attempting to show what Li claimed as "the sole avenue toward genuine understanding of the true meaning of the universe", which he often labels the 'Buddha Fa'."

-Li Hongzhi teaches that aliens introduced science into the world with the ill intention to use human bodies.

 In a 1999 Time interview, Li warned that modern science is destroying mankind.
 He said that, in the future, human limbs will become deformed, and internal organs will be impaired as a result of industrial pollution.
 Falun Dafa materials describe a two-billion-year-old nuclear reactor in Africa, claimed to be an artifact of an advanced ancient civilization.
 The reactor is said to disprove Darwin's theory of evolution.